Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/60f4ebc9-73fa-4986-9fa3-5b37514a9190)

 Set Properties to the ticket
-- Priority: High (Because this is the CFO it is a high priority customer)
+- Priority: High (Because this is the CFO it is a high-priority customer)

 ![image](https://github.com/user-attachments/assets/148f4d75-2b38-45f0-a1db-ce063fa238b2)